Quantifying Ocular Surface Changes with Contact Lens Wear: Materials and methods

-Note that the coupling between the lens and eye models is fully non-linear since the deformed shape of the eye $H$ is needed to determine the suction pressure under the lens $p$ in Eq.~\eqref{eq:p}, and vice versa the lens suction pressure is needed to determine the ocular deformation $\vector{u}$ in Eq.~\eqref{eqn:weak_reformation}.
+Our numerical algorithm to solve the coupled eye and lens problems is to alternate solving the eye problem and the lens problem, and to iterate until convergence is reached, as detailed below.
+Let $n\geq0$ be the iteration index, and let $\phi^n$ be the approximation of a quantity $\phi$ at the n$^{th}$ iteration.
+As the initial conditions of the algorithm, for $n=0$, let $H^0=h$ and $p^0=0$; hence, $P_{out}^0=0$ and $\vector{\eta}^0=\vector{u}^0=\vector{0}$.
+Then, while $0<n\leq100$, \begin{enumerate}[1)] \item Find the lens displacement $\vector{\eta}^n$ and suction pressure under the lens $p^n$ by solving Eqs~\eqref{eq:odeT}--\eqref{eq:p} using a smoothed $H^{n-1}$; \item Find the external pressure $P_{out}^n$ using $p^n$ in Eq~\eqref{Pe}; \item Solve the weak formulation using $P_{out}^n$ in Eq~\eqref{eqn:weak_reformation} and find the ocular displacement $\vector{u}^n$; \item Find the deformed ocular surface $H^n$ using $\vector{u}^n$ in Eq~\eqref{eq:H}; and \item If $ \operatorname{max} \left(\dfrac{||\vector{u}^n-\vector{u}^{n-1} ||_{L^{\infty}(\Omega)}}{||\vector{u}^{n-1} ||_{L^{\infty}(\Omega)}}, \; \dfrac{||p^n-p^{n-1} ||_{{\infty}}}{||p^{n-1} ||_{\infty}} \right) < \varepsilon $, then the algorithm has converged, otherwise let $n=n+1$ and go to Step 1. \end{enumerate} Note that the coupling of the lens and eye models is fully non-linear since the deformed shape of the eye $H$ is needed to determine the suction pressure under the lens $p$ in Eq~\eqref{eq:p}, and vice versa, the lens suction pressure is needed to determine the ocular deformation $\vector{u}$ in Eq~\eqref{eqn:weak_reformation}.
 In staggering the two numerical methods, we are linearizing the problem and such non-linearity.
-In Step 1 of the algorithm, since the lens suction pressure, Eq~\eqref{eq:p}, depends only on the derivatives of the deformed ocular shape $H$, we approximate the shape of the eye from the previous iteration, $H^{n-1}$, using a cubic spline before taking its derivatives and conforming the contact lens to it.
+In Step 1 of the algorithm, since the lens suction pressure, defined by Eq~\eqref{eq:p}, depends only on the derivatives of the deformed ocular shape $H$, we approximate the shape of the eye from the previous iteration, $H^{n-1}$, using a cubic spline before taking its derivatives and conforming the contact lens to it.

+The results presented in this paper are obtained for a value of $\varepsilon=10^{-6}$.
+The coupling algorithm is implemented in \textit{Python} and communicates with the FreeFem++ script by passing the suction pressure and running FreeFem++ in Step~3, and by passing the deformed ocular surface shape back to the main \textit{Python} frame after Step~4.
+Depending on the eye and lens material parameters, for the values considered and listed in Table~\ref{tab:material}, the algorithm converges in 4--10 iterations.